 · Joe Ellis.
 Deadbase has always said that it was Ellis playing trumpet during the Grateful Dead’s Fall 1973 East Coast shows, alongside Martin Fierro on saxophone.
 But in his comments, Corry avers that this information probably came from him and he’s not sure about it.
 Both Atwood and Ellis get playing credits on the GD’s 1973 release Wake of the Flood which, having been recorded in August 1973, is certainly in keeping with the timeframe under examination.

 · Luis Gasca.
 Corry has offered him as a possibility in comments on my Garcia’s unidentified guests post.
-I don't think the player here sounds "Latin enough".
-Sorry, I said it.
-But it's just not at all what I would expect.
+This is not him.

 · Mark Isham.
 Blair Jackson reports that Isham denies it being him.